 How We Decided

 Poorly constructed or limited range RC boats could result in tons of frustration and an early exit from a pool or lakeside trip.
+The same goes for the best rc helicopters.
 Our evaluation criteria looked into top speed, maneuverability controls, signal range and charge times.
 So with that in mind, we did not include RC boats withoutanti-tilt controls, RC boats that took 120 minutes or more to charge, a remote control range of less than 50-meters, and a top speeds slower than 15 miles per hour (though our last pick is well below that, but with that comes the perfect beginner boat and a 20 minute play time on a single charge).